ambinabhi/Library_Management-ReactJS_NodeJS/README.md

 * User

 ### Admin module functionalities
 * Login (For the purpose of this assignment login for user/admin is hardcoded.
-Few of the users are create on database console directly.)
+Few of the users are created on database using MySQL commnd line for client console directly.)
 * Add books

 ### User module functionalities